 McMaster University seeks candidates for graduate study who show high scholarly promise.
 Admission to a graduate program is based on a judgement by the University that the applicant can successfully complete the graduate degree program.
 The University's minimum requirements are identified in this section.
 Degrees and grades from foreign universities are evaluated for their equivalency to McMaster's.
 Departments or programs may establish additional requirements, such as scores on the Graduate Record Examination (GRE).
 Applicants should read the admission statement for the program or department, as well as the section here.
 Admission is competitive: meeting the minimum requirements does not guarantee admission.
-Final decisions on matters of admission rest with the Graduate Admissions and Studies Committee for each Faculty or Graduate Associate Dean acting on the committee's behalf.
+Final decisions on matters of admission rest with the Graduate Admissions and Studies Committee for each Faculty or the Associate Dean, Graduate Studies.
 The admission decision is not subject to appeal.
+Deferring the starting term of an offer once issued is not normally permitted, please check with the program of application for more information.